Coffee Fruit | Coffee Cherry | Coffee Berry

 Supports exercise performance*

 Coffeeberry® is made from organic coffee fruits, which are often called coffee cherries.
 Like cherries, coffee plants produce soft red fruits surrounding a pit or hard seed.
 The seed (or coffee “bean”) is roasted to make coffee.
 But it’s the fruit that is being used to make Coffeeberry®.
 Similar to many fruits, coffee cherries are high in polyphenols.
 And like coffee beans, they also contain caffeine.
 There are more than 120 Coffea species.
 The most popular species is Coffea arabica (commonly known simply as "Arabica").
-Coffeeberry® is from Arabica coffee plants grown on sustainable farms.
+Coffeeberry® is made from Arabica coffee plants grown on sustainable farms.
 The fruits are handpicked when they are ripe.
 The caffeine we get in a morning coffee, a cup of tea, or an energy drink can help us perform better physically and mentally.* It does this by promoting arousal (wakefulness), which is a necessary ingredient for being able to pay attention and react quickly.
 Not surprisingly, this has led to caffeine being one of the most widely used and studied substances for both sports performance and brain function.
 While caffeine gets most of the attention, coffee polyphenols support healthy function.
 Most nootropics use pure caffeine; a better approach is using a coffee extract that gives caffeine and the naturally occurring coffee fruit polyphenols.

 Coffeeberry® organic whole coffee fruit extract is produced by Futureceuticals, a leader in fruit and vegetable extracts.